pyladiesams/model-drift-beginner-dec2022/README.md

 * measure your model performance
 * handle model drift
 * perform test-based model monitoring
+All of this with the help of [evidently](https://github.com/evidentlyai/evidently)

 ## Requirements
 Do not forget to indicate Python version and any other tools